Tomato Bruschetta Recipe for Canning

 Canning Homemade Bruschetta: Step-by-Step Guide

-3. Prep the Garlic and Tomatoes
+Prepare the Garlic and Tomatoes

 Prepping the ingredients for this recipe is a lot easier than others.

-Peel garlic and remove the end of the garlic that was connected to the bulb.
+Peel your garlic and remove the end of the garlic that was connected to the bulb.
 Finely chop your garlic and place it in a bowl.

 I used Ball’s suggestion of using Plum tomatoes.
 Plum tomatoes contain less liquid than Globe tomatoes.

 But don’t worry.
 If you only have Globe tomatoes, you can certainly use them.
 All you have to do is place them in a colander after chopping and let them sit for 30 minutes.
 This will allow the excess liquid to drain.
+It is safe to drain the liquid from your tomatoes in this recipe because you are adding additional acid to the recipe.

-4. Prep the Vinegar Mixture
+Prepare the Vinegar Mixture

 Bring the vinegar mixture to a full rolling boil over high heat, stirring occasionally.
 Reduce the heat and cover with a lid.
-Boil vinegar mixture for 5 minutes, until garlic is heated through.
+Boil the vinegar mixture for 5 minutes, until the garlic is heated through.
 Remove from heat.

-5. Fill the Jars
+Fill The Jars

 Using your de-bubbler, make sure to remove all air bubbles.
 If your level in the jar goes below the 1/2-inch line, just add some more vinegar mixture and fill up to the 1/2-inch headspace.